vjfychan/The-Office-Data-Analysis/README.md

 For this project, we will be analysing the American Mockumentary sitcom TV Series, The Office.
 This TV show epicts the everyday lives of a group of typical office employees in the Scranton, Pennsylvania, branch of the fictional Dunder Mifflin Paper Company, where the workday consists of ego clashes, inappropriate behavior, and tedium.

 We will look into season and episode statistics as well as character relationships and statistics.
+Findings are presented in a series interactive graphs and WordClouds.

 ### About Dataset:
 Two datasets are used: